Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Summary and conclusions

-We have also shown that LL-GRBs are able to accelerate nuclei to the ultra-high energies: Overall, the maximal energies of iron nuclei (protons) could be as high as $\simeq 10^{11}$~GeV ($10^{10}$~GeV).
+We have also shown that ll-GRBs are able to accelerate nuclei to the UHE: Overall, the maximal energies of iron nuclei (protons) could be as high as $\simeq 10^{11}$~GeV ($10^{10}$~GeV).
 The highest maximal energies were achieved for large magnetic fields (set by large $\epsilon_B$), for which the inverse Compton efficiency was found to be low.
-This means that in our model, a LL-GRB can {\bf either} accelerate UHECR to the highest energies {\bf or} have high fluxes in the VHE regime.
+This means that in our model, a ll-GRB can {\bf either} accelerate UHECR to the highest energies {\bf or} have high fluxes in the VHE regime.
 The high maximal energies in our model were possible by decoupling the production regions of the prompt $\gamma$-ray emission and the most energetic UHECR nuclei.
 The former is produced at intermediate radii, the latter in outer regions.
 The difference in radius is roughly an order of magnitude, questioning the validity of simplified one-zone models.
 However, outer collisions contribute less to the overall gamma-ray emission and more energy is dissipated at lower radii, for which the maximal cosmic-ray energies are lower.
 We point out that in order to calculate the true emitted spectra, additional assumptions on the injection spectrum and escape functions are required.

-If LL-GRBs are to power the UHECR flux, a given local rate results in requirements for the typical energy emitted in UHECRs per GRB.
+If ll-GRBs are to power the UHECR flux, a given local rate results in requirements for the typical energy emitted in UHECRs per GRB.
 This energy output is controlled by the product of burst duration and baryonic loading, which are thus degenerate.
 We have shown that the contribution to the diffuse gamma-ray background breaks this degeneracy and leads to an upper limit on the typical duration and a lower limit on the baryonic loading.
 An additional upper limit may come from hadronic signatures in the spectral energy distribution due to photo-pion production.
 Overall, we have estimated that basic consistency arises for a baryonic loading around 10-25.
-This result should however be verified by including the hadronic and nuclear processes fully self-consistent in the spectral modeling.
+However, the energy partition parameters such as the fraction energy transferred to non-thermal electrons that correspond to this baryonic loading in combination with the results of our leptonic radiation modelling differ from the values discussed in the literature - a problem which is not specific to ll-GRBs, but applies to long GRBs as well if they are the dominant sources of UHECRs (see \eg \, \cite{Heinze:2020zqb}).
+Additionally, these results should be verified by including the hadronic and nuclear processes fully self-consistent in the spectral modelling.